-Congrats on another year of marriage, and another year of celebrating.
-Each wedding anniversary has traditional and modern gifts, as well as traditional flowers, colors, and gemstones.
-But where do these traditions come from?
-These long-standing conventions date all the way back to the medieval period and were chosen as agents of good fortune and prosperity for the marriage.
-However, the tradition didn't really gain popularity until the Victorian era.
-Contemporary opinions diverge from traditional lore and believe that each gift should be chosen to gradually increase in value as you invest more time into the relationship—serving as recognition of a successful marriage and, often, as a reward for the wife.
-This created the foundation for modern gift interpretations, which were published by the American National Retail Jewelers Association in 1937.
-Our picks not only present each of these components but also cater to every kind of couple, so there's no shortage of unique milestone anniversary gifts.
+As it turns out, these long-standing conventions date all the way back to the medieval period and were chosen as agents of good fortune and prosperity for marriage.
+However, the tradition of anniversary gifts didn't really gain popularity until the Victorian era.
+Contemporary opinions diverge from traditional lore in that they say each gift should be chosen to gradually increase in value as you invest more time into the relationship—serving as a recognition of a successful marriage.
+This was the basis of the foundation for modern anniversary gift interpretations, which were published by the American National Retail Jewelers Association in 1937.

 Six years together and enjoying every minute of it.
 This marriage anniversary is all about the sweet stuff.
 And we mean that literally, the traditional gift for this year is candy or iron.
 The youthful appeal of candy is a hint at the sweetness of your days of dating and a reminder to continue carrying that into your marriage.
 We love the idea of having your wedding cake baker recreate a mini version of your big-day dessert for just the two of you to celebrate these last six years.
 While iron, with all of its strength, attests to the rock-solid marriage that you have built.